Skeletal muscle: Endocrine functions of skeletal muscle

-Sedentary skeletal muscle mass affects executive mental function

 A study in Canada tested the effect of muscle mass on mental functions during aging.
 An expectation of the study was that the endocrine components of the secretome specific to skeletal muscle could protect cognitive functions.
 The skeletal muscle mass of arms and legs of 8,279 Canadians over the age of 65 and in average health was measured at baseline and after three years.
 Of these individuals, 1,605 participants (19.4%) were considered to have a low skeletal muscle mass at baseline, with less than 7.30 kg/m^{2} for males, and less than 5.42 kg/m^{2} for females (levels defined as sarcopenia in Canada).

 Executive mental function, memory and psychomotor speed were each measured at baseline and after three years.
-Executive mental function was measured with standard tests, including the ability to say the sequence 1-A, 2-B, 3-C…, to name a number of animals in one minute, and with the Stroop test.
+Executive mental function was measured with standard tests, including the ability to say the sequence 1-A, 2-B, 3-C..., to name a number of animals in one minute, and with the Stroop test.
 The study found that those individuals with lower skeletal muscle mass at the start of the study declined in their executive mental function considerably more sharply than those with higher muscle mass.
 Memory, as well as psychomotor speed, on the other hand, did not correlate with skeletal muscle mass.
 Thus, larger muscle mass, with a concomitantly larger secretome, appeared to have the endocrine function of protecting the executive mental function of individuals over the age of 65.

-Walking, using skeletal muscles, affects mortality

-Paluch et al. compared the average number of steps walked per day to the risk of mortality, both for adults over 60 years old and for adults under 60 years old.
-The study was a meta-analysis of 15 studies, which, combined, evaluated 47,471 adults over a period of 7 years.
-Individuals were divided into approximately equal quartiles.
-The lowest quartile averaged 3,553 steps/day, the second quartile 5,801 steps/day, the third quartile 7,842 steps/day and the fourth quartile 10,901 steps/day.
-The briskness of walking, adjusted for the volume of walking, did not affect mortality.
-However, the number of steps/day was clearly related to mortality.
-When risk of mortality for those over 60 years old was set at 1.0 for the lowest quartile of steps/day, the relative risk of mortality for the second, third and fourth quartiles were 0.56, 0.45, and 0.35, respectively.
-For those under 60 years of age, the results were less pronounced.
-For those under 60 years of age, with the first quartile risk of mortality set at 1.0, the second, third and fourth quartile relative risks of mortality were 0.57, 0.42 and 0.53, respectively.
-Thus, use of skeletal muscles in walking has a large effect, especially among older individuals, on mortality.